-Separation of the normally located placenta before delivery of the fetus.
-May be concealed or overt.
+Placental abruption is the separation of the normally located placenta before delivery of the fetus.
+It may be concealed or overt.

 Frequently presents as vaginal bleeding associated with abdominal pain and contractions in the second half of pregnancy.

 Associated with increased perinatal mortality and morbidity.
 Also a cause of significant maternal morbidity.

 Risk factors include smoking, trauma, hypertensive disorders, and cocaine use.

 Diagnosis is made clinically.
 Some ultrasound features may be helpful.
 Other tests are, for the most part, unreliable.

 Management and outcome depend on the gestational age, the degree of separation, and the maternal and fetal status.